The Grand Canyon, Arizona, USA

 Photography

-The best times for photography are early morning and late afternoon when the lighting is soft and the colors of the canyon are most vibrant.
+Photography sessions should be scheduled in the early hours and in the afternoon when the natural light is soft and the colors of the canyon are the brightest.

 Planning